City Cast Philly logo

 Some artifacts and a photo op at the Fireman’s Hall Museum in Old City.
 (Asha Prihar/City Cast Philly)

 Philadelphia is a museum city — that’s no secret.
-But if you’re really dedicated to getting to know all the city’s galleries and exhibitions, it can get kind of pricey after a while.
+But if you’re really dedicated to getting to know all the city’s galleries and exhibitions, it can get kind of pricey.

 The good news: Philly has a number of spots where you can browse and discover new things, while also giving your wallet a break.
 Here’s a sampling of places you can go to learn and explore art, history, science, and more — all with free admission every day.